Features

 Creating a library of instruments accessible to all

 Music should be available to everyone, right?
 But the practicalities often get in the way.
-Drake Music assistant musician Ben Sellers outlines six steps to build an accessible instrument library in your music hub.
+Drake Music associate musician Ben Sellers outlines six steps to build an accessible instrument library in your music hub.

 Courtesy Lancashire Music Hub